 Third-party funding, it is feared, could compromise this relationship.
 Lawyers must maintain professional independence under Rule 5.4.
 The rule bars a lawyer or law firm from sharing legal fees with non-lawyers.
 It also states that lawyers may not form a partnership with a non-lawyer if any activities within the partnership are related to the practice of law.

-For this reason, offering equity in your law practice is disallowed in all states in the United States.
-Only the District of Columbia allows non-lawyers to own a stake in a law firm.
 And Washington D.C. only allows this practice as a result of the political lobbying in which innumerable law firms engage.

 When it comes to crowdfunding for lawyers, firms also have to be mindful of basic legal accounting and the amount of money raised compared to the actual fee amount.
 Lawyers must comply with “reasonable fee” requirements [see Rule 1.5], no matter the source of the funds.
 If a campaign raises well over the amount of fee and the firm accepts the entire amount as fee for service, this could constitute an excessive fee or unreasonable billing.